 Shrewd bettors always have a plan of action.
 So before betting on a certain team to make/miss the playoffs, always consider several key factors.

 Second, always consider the division that a team is in.
 Certain divisions are more competitive than others.
-For example, the Atlantic division has a lot of top Stanley Cup contenders, so betting on an underdog such as the Buffalo Sabres who are in that division may not be the wisest of bets.
+For example, the Atlantic division has a lot of top Stanley Cup contenders, like Florida, Tampa Bay, and Toronto.

-On the other hand, the Pacific Division is arguably the weakest division this season, so backing a long shot in such a division could prove to be a value bet.
+On the other hand, the Pacific Division is arguably the weakest division this season, so backing a long shot in that division could prove to be a good value bet.